Skip to main content

 HIPAA IT compliance requires: encryption (at rest and in transit), access controls, audit logs, automatic logoff, backup and disaster recovery, and a signed Business Associate Agreement (BAA) with your IT provider.
 Healthcare organizations in Orange County should budget $175-250/user/month for HIPAA-compliant managed IT services.

-This guide breaks down exactly what you need from an IT perspective to maintain HIPAA compliance, how to evaluate IT providers, and what questions to ask before signing a contract.
+This guide covers what you need from an IT standpoint.
+You'll learn how to check IT providers and what to ask before signing any contract.

 What is HIPAA and Why Does IT Matter?